AhmedGamal0011/College-System-Design/README.md

 # College-System-Design
+## A Software Engineering project was done by using UML Design.
-## A college system shows how to manage a college with a single system by using UML Design
+## college system shows how to manage a college with a single system.